On the semi-simplicity conjecture for $\mathbb{Q}^{ab}$: Acknowledgments

 \section{Acknowledgments}

-I thank my advisor Hélène Esnault and Matteo Tamiozzo for all the valuable corrections and remarks on a first draft of this article.
-I also thank Ben Moonen and Kazuya Kato for some enlightening discussions on the topic.
+I thank my advisor Hélène Esnault and Matteo Tamiozzo for all the valuable remarks on a first draft of this article.
+I also thank Ben Moonen, Kazuya Kato, Daniel Litt and Peter Scholze for enlightening discussions on the topic.
+Finally, I thank the anonymous referees for helpful suggestions.